jfalcou/kyosu/doc/index.md

 Functions
 ---------

 Most **KYOSU** callables are usable with all cayley_dickson types.
-The exception being mainly special complex functions and rotation related quaternion usage.
+The exceptions mainly being rotation related quaternion usage.

-@warning: **EVE** callables that correspond to mathematical functions that
+@warning  **EVE** callables that correspond to mathematical functions that
           are only defined on a proper part of the real axis as, for example, `acos` DOES NOT ever provide the same result if called in **EVE** or **KYOSU** context.